 Use of chives is not intended to nor should it replace a meaningful relationship with a trusted medical professional.

 - Chives are the basis of several historical superstitions!
-Romanian gypsies used chives as part of their fortune telling rituals, and chives were rumored to drive away disease and evil influences when hung in homes.
+Romanian gypsies used this herb as part of their fortune-telling rituals, and they were rumored to drive away disease and evil influences when hung in homes.

 - Unlike many herbs, chives have been used primarily in food for a long, long time (as opposed to medicinal uses first).
 The oldest recipes come from China and go back at least 5,000 years.